Spacetime-Meta/documentation/how_to_build_a_world.md

 # how to build a world

-In the end, a link to your world is the only thing you need to connect your environement to the Spacetime Meta.
+In the end, a link to your world and a chunk are the only things you need to connect your environement to the Spacetime Meta.
 This mean you have no limitation on how to build your world.
 You can use any of the solutions proposed here or you can use your own way.

 We still have to agree on the metaverse standards.
 One thing that is sure is that these standards will simply extend the already existing web standards and best practices.
 This means you wont have to use anything else than some javascript, html and css.

 We strongly recomend 3D environements but you can always link to a classic 2D website like this page you are reading.
 Note that download links will be blacklisted.

-Here is a list of the recomended solutions to build your 3D world:
+Here is a list of solutions to build your 3D world:
 1. **Use the Spacetime Community Standard Kit** <- recomended
 2. Build everything yourself using a library like threejs or babylonjs.
 3. Build the world using unity/unreal and export it to WebGL.